katstevens/katstevens.github.io/_posts/2020-11-17-whats-in-my-bash-profile.md

 ## Sources

-Every time you open a new terminal window, these lines will executing some random code that lives in a file somewhere.
+Every time you open a new terminal window, these lines will execute some random code that lives in a file somewhere.
 Insert screaming cat emoji here.

 ```
 source ~/tools/git-completion.bash